What if a building looks solid during an open home, but hidden movement, cracking, moisture, or material damage is already weakening the structure?

 - Water damage: Moisture intrusion weakens foundations and can cause erosion of supporting soil.
 Signs include efflorescence, staining, and visible water ingress.

-- Drainage adequacy: Poor drainage directs water toward foundations, increasing the risk of damage.
+- Drainage adequacy: Poor drainage directs water towards foundations, increasing the risk of damage.
 Inspectors evaluate grading, drainage systems, and stormwater management.

 - Soil conditions: Reactive clay soils common in many Australian regions expand and contract with moisture changes, placing stress on foundations designed without adequate allowance for soil movement.